(a)

 (C) “Savings and loan holding company” means any company that is a savings and loan holding company under the Savings and Loan Holding Company Amendments of 1967; and

-(2) No savings and loan holding company or other savings institution shall acquire, form, or control a savings institution, as defined herein, unless the savings institution:
+(2) A savings and loan holding company or other savings institution shall not acquire, form, or control a savings institution unless the savings institution:

-(A) Accepts deposits in Tennessee that the depositor has a legal right to withdraw on demand; and
+(A) Accepts deposits in this state that the depositor has a legal right to withdraw on demand; and

-(B) Engages in the business of making commercial loans in Tennessee.
+(B) Engages in the business of making commercial loans in this state.

-(3) No company that is not a savings and loan holding company shall acquire, form, or control a savings institution.
+(3) A company that is not a savings and loan holding company shall not acquire, form, or control a savings institution.

-(4) If any person has or proposes to engage in a transaction that is not permitted under this section, the commissioner shall apply, and any other interested person, which shall include, but not be limited to, Tennessee savings institutions or Tennessee savings and loan holding companies, may apply, for equitable relief, including, but not limited to, a permanent or temporary injunction or restraining order, to the chancery court of Davidson County or any other chancery court having jurisdiction, or any court of the United States having jurisdiction.
+(5) If a person has or proposes to engage in a transaction that is not permitted under this section, then the commissioner must apply, and any other interested person, which includes, but is not limited to, savings institutions in this state or savings and loan holding companies in this state, may apply for equitable relief, including, but not limited to, a permanent or temporary injunction or restraining order, to the chancery court of Davidson County or another chancery court having jurisdiction, or a court of the United States having jurisdiction.